 Keep in mind that a non-carrier phone may fail to download the MMS message even if Wi-Fi calling is enabled.
 Also, if you are just having the error message and no MMS is pending, then try to activate/deactivate the message notifications in the phone settings.

-Make sure you have a data plan activated for your connection.
-Also, if you have ever used iMessage, then deregister your number from iMessage (you can do this as a last resort).
+Also, make sure that you have a data plan activated for your connection.
+If you have ever used iMessage, then deregister your number from iMessage (you can do this as a last resort).
 Last but not least, restart your device or enable/disable the Airplane Mode.